explorer495/mkdocs-test/docs/products/ex-commandstation/exrail/Cookbooks/Editing Tricks/using-call-return.md

   RETURN      // return to the calling sequence
 ```

-Notes:
+## Notes

-  You can nest CALLs 4 deep.
+- You can nest CALLs 4 deep.
-  If the called sequence executes a ```DONE``` statement, the task is terminated and there is no return.
+- If the called sequence executes a ```DONE``` statement, the task is terminated and there is no return.